A penny not picked up

 we will fall asleep in each other’s arms

-and with no fear of our imminent deaths.
+and not fear our imminent deaths.

 We went down to the Navy Yards yesterday and fed the feral cats.
 Our favorite was a large Tabby the size of a small mountain lion.
 A large orange cat sneaked through a hole in the fencing and made like he wanted to come home with us.